develephant/coronium-core-docs/docs-src/docs/server-install/digitalocean.md

 ![step2](../imgs/step02.png)

-Select your preferred droplet size.
-A __512MB/1 CPU__ droplet is a good starting point.
-You can always increase the size later.
+Select the droplet size.
+A __1 GB/1 CPU__ droplet is recommended as a minimum.
+If you're only testing, you can use a 512 MB droplet and increase the size later.

 ![step3](../imgs/step03.png)